metals are a well-known cause of environmental

 A. Government tests found instances where canned light tuna had as much mercury, a potentially harmful heavy metal, as white tuna, also known as albacore.
 High levels of mercury in the bloodstream may harm developing nervous systems, according to the Food and Drug Administration.
 Fish and shellfish are the main sources of mercury exposure for humans.
 However, I don't think one needs to completely avoid canned tuna.
 One or two cans a month should be perfectly okay.

-Mercury Dental Filings and toxicity
+Mercury Dental Filings and toxicity, results have not

 2006 - Two long-awaited, government-funded studies found no evidence that dental fillings containing mercury can cause IQ-lowering brain damage or other neurological problems in children.
 Children with such fillings were no more likely than other youngsters to suffer such problems.
 The studies are unlikely to end the fierce debate over the long-term effects of what are known as amalgam fillings.
 Amalgam fillings, also called silver fillings, are made of mercury and other metals and have been used by dentists for more than a century.
 But their use has dropped in recent years as more and more doctors switch to resin composite fillings, which are considered more appealing because they are white.